R0bes/hexSwitch/docs/architecture_overview.md

 ## Introduction

 HexSwitch is designed as a **hexagonal runtime switchboard for config-driven microservices**.
-This document provides a high-level overview of the intended architecture. **Note**: This is a placeholder document.
-No runtime behavior is currently implemented.
+This document provides a high-level overview of the architecture and current implementation status.

 ## Core Concept